Inside: Learn why our child’s mental and emotional health desperately deserve more support and the best way to be an advocate.

 Where exactly does this disconnect happen in our minds, allowing us to validate disease and treatment of the body, but not a disease of the brain?

-Why, when it comes to our children’s mental health, is it so easy to volunteer uninformed opinions on ‘overmedication’, when most people would be hard-pressed to tell you 5 symptoms of anxiety in children?
+Why, when it comes to our children’s mental and emotional health, is it so easy to volunteer uninformed opinions on ‘overmedication’, when most people would be hard-pressed to tell you 5 symptoms of anxiety in children?

 First Lady Michelle Obama’s recent comments sum up the counter-intuitive dynamic perfectly: